Conditional Clifford-Steerable CNNs for PDE Modeling: Conclusion

 \section{Conclusion}

-We introduced Conditioned Clifford-Steerable CNNs, a generalization of the Clifford-Steerable CNNs that addresses the limited expressivity of the original framework.
-Our approach augments the parameterization of Clifford-steerable kernels with auxiliary variables derived from the input, effectively making the convolution operation nonlinear.
-We derived the equivariance constraint on such kernels and proved that our approach satisfies it.
-Through comprehensive empirical evaluation on various PDE forecasting tasks, we demonstrated that our approach consistently outperforms the original CSCNNs while achieving strong overall performance compared to state-of-the-art methods.
+We introduced Conditional Clifford-Steerable CNNs, a generalization of Clifford-Steerable CNNs that addresses the limited expressivity of the original framework.
+Our approach augments the implicit parametrization of Clifford-Steerable kernels with auxiliary variables derived from the input, effectively making the convolution operation nonlinear.
+We derived the general constraint on such kernels necessary to maintain $\Epq$-equivariance and proved that our approach satisfies it.
+We theoretically showed that conditional kernels restore the completeness of the kernel basis for $\operatorname{O}(2,0)$, and provided empirical evidence that this holds more broadly.
+Through experimental evaluation on various PDE forecasting tasks, we demonstrated that our approach outperforms standard CSCNNs while achieving strong overall performance compared to state-of-the-art methods.

+A key advantage of Conditional-CSCNNs is that they enforce equivariance to symmetry transformations of $E(p,q)$ and any of its subgroups implicitly, making them flexible and particularly suitable whenever such symmetries are informative.
+While this work focuses on PDE learning, the framework is not restricted to these.
+Many problems on (pseudo-)Euclidean domains can be embedded into Clifford-algebra representation to better capture geometric relationships between features and exploit the inductive bias of equivariance.
+This suggests broad applicability to tasks such as 3D pose, camera rays or surface normal estimation in fields like optimal control \cite{low2023geometric_optimal}, robotics \cite{lin2023se_robotics, low2024gafro_robotics}, computer vision \cite{chen2021equivariant_pointcloud} and physics \cite{kasieczka2017deep}.

+\paragraph{Limitations} \begin{itemize} \item While we prove completeness for $\operatorname{O}(2,0)$, the conjecture for arbitrary $\operatorname{O}(p,q)$ remains open.
+Our empirical improvements across multiple symmetry groups suggest a formal proof of the general case is a promising, albeit challenging direction. \item Our approach investigated simple, proof of concept conditioning operators, though more complex problems likely necessitate richer operators. \item On discretized grids and finite domains, exact equivariance is not strictly achievable in practice.
+This is a general limitation of equivariant methods on discrete data, not specific to our approach, and the resulting errors are negligible. \item Conditional CSCNNs inherit some limitations of standard CSCNNs: there exist more general field types than multivectors and grades may not always be irreducible representations. \end{itemize}